setms/book/docs/requirements/digest/analysis.md

   The starting point for all formal methods is a mathematical model, which acts as the system specification.
   To create this model, translate the requirements, expressed in natural language, diagrams, and tables, into a mathematical language that has formally defines semantics.
-  Constructing a formal specification forces a detailed analysis if the requirements and is an effective way of discovering requirements problems.
+  Constructing a formal specification forces a detailed analysis of the requirements and is an effective way of discovering requirements problems.

   Different systems have differing needs for formality.
-Safety-critical, security-critical, and mission-critical elements of the system are good candidates for modeling.
+  Safety-critical, security-critical, and mission-critical elements of the system are good candidates for modeling using formal methods.

 ## Prototypes